Nhuuu/songr/README.md

 # Songr
-Allows user to go to three routes, hello, capitalize, and reversewords.
+Allows user to add albums and song tracks to the albums.

 ## HomeController.java
 * /hello - route will return an html that says Hello World!